Quickstart: Use the Azure CLI to create a virtual network

 --location chinanorth3

-It takes about 10 minutes for the Bastion resources to deploy.
+It takes about 10 minutes to deploy the Bastion resources.
 You can create VMs in the next section while Bastion deploys to your virtual network.

 Create virtual machines